An unexpected risk factor for later development of ALS has been found: low muscle strength.

 At the time the young men were enlisted in the military, the muscle strength of their legs, arms and hands were measured.

-“Those with the lowest muscle strength had a significant risk of getting ALS 30 years later,” says Dr. Aberg in the paper.
+The subjects with the lowest muscle strength had a substantiail risk of developing ALS 30 years later, says the paper.

 This is alarming news to anyone who may be recalling how “weak” they were in young adulthood.